jijo777/pineapple-price-calc/README.md

 npm install
 ```

-Thenenter the correct url to fetch the pricing data
+Then enter the correct url to fetch the pricing data

 To run script